 mysql_init() to initialize a

-connection handler, then call
+connection handler, then call a connection-establishment function

-name, and password).
-Upon connection,
+user name, and password).
+When you are done with the connection,

 mysql_real_connect() sets the